Kathalina Guerrero

-Kathalina Adriana Guerrero Bolados (born 4 November 2002) is a Chilean footballer who plays as a forward for Deportes Iquique in the Chilean Primera División and the Chile women's national team.
+Kathalina Adriana Guerrero Bolados (born 4 November 2002) is a Chilean footballer who plays as a forward for Deportes Iquique on loan from Universidad de Chile.

 Club career

 A product of the women's team of San Marcos de Arica, in 2019 she moved to Colegio Deportivo Iquique (CODE Iquique), the women's team of Deportes Iquique until 2020.
 Since then, Guerrero has played for the first team of both CODE Iquique and Deportes Iquique.

+On 13 January 2026, Guerrero joined Universidad de Chile.
+On 9 March of the same year, she returned to Deportes Iquique on loan for a year.

 International career

 In August 2023, Guerrero was called up to the training microcycle of the Chile national team under Luis Mena.

 In February 2024, she replaced Agustina Heyermann in the Chile squad for the matches against Jamaica on 23 and 27 of the same month.
 She made her debut in the first match, a 5–1 win, by replacing Yenny Acuña at minute 73.
 Subsequently, she made another appearance in the second match, a 1–0 win, as a starting player.